Trinity College Dublin Disability Service Strategic Plan 2020-2025

 The Trinity Disability Service Strategic Plan 2020-25 sets our priorities for the next five years of our inclusive university journey.
 We have built our strategic plan around Trinity College Dublin’s strategic mission, priorities and themes.
 Our people, the core of our staff and students, and our values are at the heart of our plan, while our themes, innovation, and civic engagement, underpin everything we do.
 Objectives will be achieved through innovative approaches and continuous review of service delivery while also maximising partnerships and joint working opportunities.

-As we empower students with disabilities in achieving their potential we will work together in this partnership in co-producing activities that will engage the University community in creating an inclusive transformational environment and provide a platform for innovation and inclusion.
+As we empower students with disabilities in achieving their potential we will work together in this partnership to co-producing activities that will engage the University community in creating an inclusive transformational environment and provide a platform for innovation and inclusion.

 - Disability Service Strategic Plan 2020-2025 (pdf)